anguyen72/SaveMore/README.md

-Im not sure what im suppose to include in the github.
-So I only provided my code for my application, that I used in pycharm.
+This is my application SaveMore for my Final Project.
+I am currently still working on this application and need to add more things.
+I need to include more into the sections budgeting and Settings.
+I am happy with my progress and it came out better than I expected.